-• Change the engine oil the first month or after 20 hours, whichever comes first.
+- Change the engine oil the first month or after 20 hours, whichever comes first.
 Change the engine oil every 100 hours after that.
+See the Engine Owner's Manual. - Change the reduction case oil the first month or after 20 hours, whichever comes first.
+Change the reduction case oil every 100 hours after that.
 See the Engine Owner's Manual.

 - Check the tire pressure in all four tires.
-Inflate the rear operator platform tires to 10 psi. - Clean debris from the engine and muffler. - Inspect the spray system filter located right below the tank. - Grease the wheel bearings on the caster wheels. - Wash the machine with low pressure water. - Apply a light oil lubricant such as WD-40 to all moving parts except for belts and pulleys.
+Inflate the front drive tires to 15 psi.
+Inflate the rear operator platform tires to 15 psi. - Clean debris from the engine and muffler. - Inspect the spray system filter located right below the tank. - Grease the wheel bearings on the operator platform. - Wash the machine with low pressure water. - Apply a light oil lubricant such as WD-40 to all moving parts except for belts and pulleys.

-Clean the air filter.
+• Clean the air filter.
 When operating in dusty conditions, the air filter may require more frequent cleaning.